joeltg/next-rest/README.md

 Non-features:

 - **External usage**: next-rest is designed for implementing and calling REST APIs within a single next.js application.
 You can't export your API types, or import a different project's API types.
+If _that's_ what you're after, you probably want something like [restyped](https://github.com/rawrmaan/restyped/).

 ## Table of Contents